Woman who says she was taped in hotel shower sues for $100M

 ALBANY, N.Y.
-(AP) — A woman who claims hidden-camera footage of her in a hotel shower was posted on a dozen pornographic web sites has filed a $100 million lawsuit.
+(AP) — A woman who claims hidden-camera footage of her in a hotel shower was posted on a dozen pornographic websites has filed a $100 million lawsuit.

 The Chicago resident, identified as Jane Doe in the lawsuit, claims the nude video was taken at a downtown Albany Hampton Inn and Suites in July 2015.
 She is suing the hotel’s owners and the Hilton Worldwide chain.

-She said she found out about the secret taping in September after the video started to be posted to pornographic web sites with her full name.
-The lawsuit claims an unidentified emailer at first demanded more images, and later thousands of dollars.
+She said she discovered the secret taping in September after the video started to be posted to pornographic websites with her name.
+The lawsuit claims an unidentified emailer at first demanded more images and later thousands of dollars.

-A hotel spokesman says they were shocked at the allegation will work with authorities.
+A hotel spokesman says they were shocked at the allegation and will work with authorities.
 A Hilton spokeswoman said they will support the independent owners during any investigations.

 Most Read Nation & World Stories